qianweicheng/rasa/examples/rasasc/data/nlu.md

 ## intent:forword_email
 - how do i forward an email?
 - forward a mail?
+- can you not forward emails?
+- help with forwarding an emaiil
+- error when forwarding emails.
+- i want to forward mail how?
+- why can’t i forward an email in this app?
+- how do i forward email?
+- how do i forward an email. i don't see options.
+- why can't i forward any emails using this app?

 ## intent:difference_between_archive_and_delete
 - what is the difference between archiving and deleting an email?